 Great naturalist John Muir wrote in his memoirs: “Go where I would, east or west, north or south, I still plashed and rippled in flower-gems”.
 In 1868 he was privileged to see something that we won’t see anymore: the endless, 400 miles long and 30 miles wide “sea” of spring flowers of Central Valley in California.
 Most of this unique grandeur is gone now, meadows have been replaced by pastures, roads, and buildings.

 California poppy meadows belong to the most impressive wildflower displays of the world.
 Their unusually clear and brilliant color seems to come from another, better reality.
 This flower has created a passion that is rare elsewhere in the world.
 Many Californians are obsessed with “wildflower hunting” – search of beautiful meadows, photographing, and just pure enjoyment of beauty.
 There are quite many species of wildflowers and many people here enjoy learning to distinguish them.
 This is a really nice retreat from the stressed rhythm of city life.

 Conservation of meadows

-Law prohibits to pick or uproot a California poppy in wild.
+Law prohibits picking or uprooting a California poppy in wild.
 But sometimes really nice poppy meadow without hiking trails might soon get a dense net of trails.
-If one car stops at the roadside and people walk out in the meadow, soon there stop ten more cars and people disperse in meadow.
+If one car stops at the roadside and people walk out in the meadow, soon there stop ten more cars and people disperse in the meadow.

-Due to this Wondermondo advises to enjoy poppies in places which are suited for this: Antelope Valley Poppy Reserve, trails around Figueroa Mountain, Hite Cove trail, Point Buchon Trail.
+Due to this Wondermondo advises enjoying poppies in places which are suited for this: Antelope Valley Poppy Reserve, trails around Figueroa Mountain, Hite Cove trail, Point Buchon Trail.
 Although there might be more people, there are also more chances to see untouched poppy meadows.